It’s your outback adventure.

 Cultural Tours

 Connection to country relates to all aspects of the human relationship to land and our existence – this includes culture, spirituality, language, law, family and identity.
 The French family ancestors are white settlers who made their way to Gilberton, very early on in 1869.
 We are proud to uphold their connection to this country, and also acknowledge that this family has an important connection to the local Aboriginal Indigenous people of the region.
-The Jana language group, (was also spelt as Yanga) lived on the southern side of the Gilbert River.
+The Jana language group, (was also spelt as Yanga) on Gilberton and the surrounding area.

 This deep relationship between both white and black people on Gilberton is celebrated by us as ‘Connection to Country’ by looking after country.